monoid-us/vertx-postgresql/README.md

 * No support yet for MD5, Kerberos, GSS, SSPI authentication (see Transaction.on(AuthenticationRequest))
 * No support for prepared statements
 * Lousy error handling
 * Even lousier support for data-types and conversion.
 Only PostgreSQL types defined in class _Types_ with a converter are useable.
-For now that is Bigint, Integer, Reltime, Smallint, Varchar, Character Varying.
+	For now that is Bigint, Integer, Reltime, Smallint, Varchar, Character Varying and JSON.
 The goal is to support all built-in types and have support for custom types as well for validation and conversion

 Example code